Every SaaS company reaches a point where customer support becomes a bottleneck.

 Tickets keep increasing.
 Response times slip.
 Support agents spend most of their day answering the same repetitive questions.
 Product managers get dragged into avoidable issues.
 Founders start worrying about churn, not because the product is broken, but because support cannot keep up.

 But automation does not mean removing humans from the loop.
-The real value of AI customer support automation is in redesigning how support work flows through your system so humans focus on judgment, empathy, and complex problems while AI handles volume and repetition.
+The real value of AI customer support automation is in redesigning how support workflows flow through your system so humans focus on judgment, empathy, and complex problems while AI handles volume and repetition.

 This guide explains how SaaS companies actually use AI for customer support, what to automate, what not to automate, and how to build a sustainable AI customer support workflow.